Hyperling/Docker/Config/ReverseProxy/README.md

 # docker compose build
 # docker compose up -d
 ```
-If you'd like it as a one command:
+If you'd like it as a one-line command:
 ```
 # docker compose down && docker compose build && docker compose up -d
 ```